Sponsored Research Proposal Process

 A completed GU PASS transmittal package is required for all sponsored research proposals and applications (including paper applications.)
 If a completed transmittal package (including all required signatures and assurances) is not received ten (10) or more days prior to the submission deadline, it may be rejected or will be subject to conditional approval.

 - Principal Investigators (PIs) are responsible for technical and financial quality and accuracy of their grant and contract applications.

 - Department Chairs are responsible for ensuring that applications meet the objectives of the department, are realistic in terms of their budgets and reflect high professional standards.

-*Note: NIH and other federal sponsors adhere strictly to submission deadlines.
+NOTE: NIH and other federal sponsors adhere strictly to submission deadlines.
 An application is not considered submitted until it is certified error-free.
 The response time from grants.gov and eRA Commons can vary greatly depending on submission volume and NIH system status.
-Thus, it is imperative that applications be submitted well ahead of the submission deadline and that principal investigators make themselves available to RDS and OSR to correct application errors or warnings.
+Thus, it is imperative that applications be submitted well ahead of the submission deadline and that principal investigators make themselves available to OSR to correct application errors or warnings.